sunriseapps/imagesorcery-mcp/README.md

 │   ├── model_descriptions.json  # Contains descriptions of the available models.
 │   ├── settings.json            # Contains settings related to model management and training runs.
 │   └── *.pt                     # Pre-trained model.
-├── src/                       # Contains the source code for the ImageWizard MCP server.
+├── src/                       # Contains the source code for the 🪄 ImageSorcery MCP server.
-│   └── imagewizard_mcp/       # The main package directory for the server.
+│   └── imagesorcery_mcp/       # The main package directory for the server.
-│       ├── __init__.py          # Makes `imagewizard_mcp` a Python package.
+│       ├── __init__.py          # Makes `imagesorcery_mcp` a Python package.
 │       ├── __main__.py          # Entry point for running the package as a script.
 │       ├── logging_config.py    # Configures the logging for the server.
 │       ├── server.py            # The main server file, responsible for initializing FastMCP and registering tools.